metr00/arch-setup/README.md

 # arch-setup
-description on how to setup arch linux
+## description on how to setup arch linux

-#check internet connection (use wired to make it easy)
+-check internet connection (use wired to make it easy) `ping -c 3 google.com`
-ping -c 3 google.com

 #update pacman database
 pacman -Syy